mbohun/ala_biocache_test/README.md

 ####2. prod log analysis
 * Intro
  - Limitations & Constraints
+   Main limitation at the moment is the lack of information/details/sample/example queries that "are running slow" to compare them with "normal" queries to disect the problem deper.
 * SPAM queries these usually (most of the time) match the regexp `'^201[4-9]-[0-1][0-9]-[0-3][0-9].*\[org.ala.biocache.dao.SearchDAOImpl\] Error executing query with requestParams: q=text:.*http[s]*://'` (intentionally kept simple for clarity; the log message (like all) starts with a timestamp (partially restriceted here), followed by a constant string composed of the class name, the error itself, followed by the q=text: containing/followed by a HTTP/HTTPS link / URL to some online shop). *example:*
   ```BASH
   sudo grep \